 Student Terms and Conditions

-These terms and conditions shall apply in all cases to the provision of Services by Docklands Academy, London (DAL), which from herein is referred to as ‘the Academy’.
-In addition to the below, HE students also receive a Learner Agreement (Student Contract) upon their enrolment to outline the additional Terms and Conditions they are required to be aware of.
+These terms and conditions shall apply in all cases to the provision of Services by Docklands Academy, London (DAL), which from herein is referred to as ‘the Academy’ and the student will be referred to as “You”.
+In addition to the below, HE students also receive a Learner Agreement upon their enrolment to outline the additional Terms and Conditions they are required to be aware of.
 Further to this, upon their induction they receive a course handbook outlining their responsibilities.

 These Terms and Conditions are governed by English law and shall be subject to the exclusive jurisdiction of the English courts.